 Looking for things to do in London?
 Look no further than the ultimate London bucket list.
 Over 150 cool and quirky things to keep you entertained – from the big landmarks to off-the-beaten path finds.
 Let’s go.

 “When a man is tired of London, he is tired of life” – Samuel Johnson so sagely said way back in the 18th century.
-Those words still ring true, three centuries later.
+That quotation still rings true, three centuries later.
 But what are the best things to do in London?
 Which are the best places to explore?
 The unmissable landmarks?

 Even as a born and bred Londoner (and someone who’s lived in London for more years than I would care to divulge), I sometimes run out of inspiration when it comes to finding things to keep me out of trouble.
 Which is why I set out to create and conquer the ultimate London Bucket List – over 150 (151 in fact) awesome things to do in London.

 Whether it’s your first time in the city, or you live here, I assure you there’s always something new to discover in this metropolis.
 Time to explore.

 - Attractions That Need to be at the Top of Your London Bucket List

 - Cool Things to do in London: More London Landmarks

 - What to do in London: Museums & Galleries